 Parliament House is one of Melbourne's best known landmarks.
 Construction began in 1856 but the building is still incomplete.

 Major works are being undertaken to restore and renew Parliament House.
 We are protecting our heritage and providing a contemporary workplace in the 21st Century.

-A temporary office annex built in the Parliament House gardens in the 1970s is being replaced with a contemporary and permanent building that meets the requirements of a modern workplace.
-This new building will provide offices for parliamentarians.
-When completed, heritage areas inside Parliament House will be restored and there will be more space available for community programs and information services about parliament.
+The temporary office annexe built in the Parliament House gardens in the 1970s has been replaced with a contemporary and permanent building that meets the requirements of a modern workplace.
+This new building provides offices for parliamentarians, enabling heritage areas inside Parliament House, previously converted to offices, to be restored for other activities such as meeting rooms, community programs and information services about parliament.